anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Reference Implementation Trace
    * - ra2.os.001
      - Linux Distribution
-     - A deb/rpm compatible distribution of Linux (this must be used for the master nodes, and can be used for worker nodes).
+     - A deb/rpm compatible distribution of Linux (this must be used for the control plane nodes, and can be used for worker nodes).
      - tbd
      - tbd